patrickjuchli/booksutils/README.md

 ## List books

+Lists all books you have in your Apple Books Library.

 `./books.ts list [optional partial title]`

 Example: `./books.ts list mythical`

 ## Export highlights

+Logs all highlights and their annotations of a given book.
+Highlights are ordered by appearance in the book.

 `./books.ts highlights [required book identifier]`